luyadev/luya/docs/misc/organisation.md

-# LUYA as Organisation
+# LUYA as an organisation

-## 1) Rechtliche Form
+## 1) Legal Form

-+ Ist an keine Firma oder Privat person gebunden.
++ Is not bound to any company or private person.
-+ Entscheide welche nicht Punkt 2) tangieren werden demokatrisch unter den Mitgliedern mit Voting berechtigung entschieden.
++ Decisions, which are not covered by 2), will be taken democratically among the members entitled to vote.

-## 2) Langfristige absichten und Ziele
+## 2) Long-term intention and objectives

-+ Keine “One-Click” installations Produkt a la Wordpress
++ LUYA is not a one-click installation product like WordPress and others.
-+ Daten strategy im VCS System
++ Configuration data is stored in versioned files (not in the database).
-+ DRY Concept
++ DRY concept
-+ Programm Code soll aus dem vendor kommen
++ System code belongs into the vendor directory.

 ## 3) Code of conduct

-+ Wohlwollend, möge die Frage noch so komisch sein.
++ Always benevolent, no matter what question is posed.
-+ Kein gegenseitiges bloß stellen, niemand ist allwissend.
++ No one will be embarrassed, no one knows it all.
-+ Wir sind ein Vorbild.
-Keine Kraftausdrücke.
-Keine Diskriminierung.
++ We are good role models.
+No swearwords.
+No Discrimination.
-+ English
++ Communication is in English.

-## 4) Mitglied werden
+## 4) Becoming a member

-+ Langfristige Leistung muss stimmen.
++ Intention for a long-term contribution
-+ Muss commit´s haben
++ Must have commits
-+ Qualität von PR´s
++ Pull requests must be of high quality

-## 5) Mitglieder
+## 5) Members

 |Github|Name|Role
 |------|----|----